 Any subsequent request to change your name on the database during your academic career must be submitted in writing and accompanied by written evidence, either in its original form or as a certified, true copy of the original.

-Please note that changes cannot routinely be made retrospectively e.g. you cannot have your award certificate re-issued in your maiden name following a divorce after you have finished your course at DMU.
-However a transsexual or transgender student may ask for a degree/diploma certificate to be reissued in his/her new name (see below for more information).
+Please note that changes cannot routinely be made retrospectively e.g. you cannot have your award certificate re-issued in your maiden name following a divorce, marriage or change of name after you have finished your course at DMU.
+However a trans student may ask for a degree/diploma certificate to be reissued in their new name (see below for more information).

 Examples of appropriate forms of evidence are:

 A marriage certificate

 If you wish to revert to your maiden name we will also need to see your birth certificate and a statement from you confirming the reversion to your maiden name for all purposes.